mustafafarag/Complete-CI-CD-Pipeline-with-Jenkins/README.md

--By using GitHub Credentials configured in jenkins, We Logged in to github and dynamically update the version in pom.xml file in working branch
+-By using GitHub Credentials configured in jenkins, We Logged in to github and dynamically update the version in pom.xml file in the working branch